Get an Insurance for your Business

 • Financial forecasting: Financial forecasting focuses on the potential financial growth of a company.
 It includes heavy research on the various types of revenues and costs involved and how they can impact the financial strategy of the company.

 • Accounting forecast: Accounting forecast is the best practice if a company wants to estimate the future cost of its raw materials.
-It analyses the past and present data to predict an estimation of future costs of raw materials, inventory and other utilities.
+It analyses the past and present data to predict an estimation of future costs of raw materials, inventory carrying cost and other utilities.

 • Demand forecasting: Demand forecasting, as the name sounds, is used to determine the future needs of the market.
 The other types of predictions are based on this as it will help to ascertain the raw materials, inventory and purchase requirements for the product in demand.